 The following table lists how many vehicle maintenance and repair graduations there were in 2018-2019 for each degree level.

 What Vehicle Maintenance & Repair Majors Need to Know

-In an O*NET survey, vehicle repair majors were asked to rate what knowledge areas, skills, and abilities were important in their occupations.
-These answers were weighted on a scale of 1 to 5 with 5 being the most important.
+People with careers related to vehicle repair were asked what knowledge areas, skills, and abilities were important for their jobs.
+They weighted these areas on a scale of 1 to 5 with 5 being the highest.